jmcrego/MiNMT/README.md

 ## Use of GPU:

 It is highly recommended to use a GPU for learning/inference steps.
-If you have one, you can prefix the training/inference commands with the `CUDA_VISIBLE_DEVICES=i` envoronment variable as well as adding the `-cuda` option.
+If you have one, you can prefix the training/inference commands with the `CUDA_VISIBLE_DEVICES=i` envoronment variable as well as with the `-cuda` option.
 Ex:

 ```
 CUDA_VISIBLE_DEVICES=0 minmt-train.py -dnet $DNET -src_train train.en -tgt_train train.fr -src_valid valid.en -tgt_valid valid.fr -cuda